-While the gap analysis of key biodiversity areas the project will cover the entire upper Irrawaddy basin, the piloting of fish conservation zones will focus on Indawgyi Wildlife Sanctuary.
-Indawgyi Lake/ Wildlife Sanctuary is surrounded by 9 villages with approximately 5000 households with less than half of the households depending on fisheries for their livelihood.
-The majority of fishermen consists of migrant fishermen (Bamar/ Burmese), while the indigenous Shan population depends largely on paddy farming with fishing only being a complementary livelihood activity.
-The principle of free, prior and informed consent is relevant for both indigenous as well as resident migrant fishermen.
-The project will address any potential negative impacts on livelihoods, especially on poor and vulnerable households to provide exemptions from access regulations and/or provide support for alternative livelihoods in the short-term through FFI's small grants program.
+While the gap analysis of key biodiversity areas in the project will cover the entire upper Irrawaddy basin, the piloting of fish conservation zones will focus on Indawgyi and Hponganrazi Wildlife Sanctuary.
+Indawgyi Lake Wildlife Sanctuary is surrounded by 9 villages with approximately 5,000 households with less than half of the households depending on fisheries for their livelihood.
+The majority of fishermen consists of migrant fishermen (Bamar/Burmese), while the indigenous Shan population depends largely on paddy farming with fishing only being a complementary livelihood activity.